??? Critical Function/Component Risk Assessment

 Criticality Analysis

-Criticality Analysis is the process used to identify and prioritize mission critical functions and components via an end‐to‐end functional decomposition.
+Criticality Analysis is the process used to identify and prioritize mission critical functions and components via an end???to???end functional decomposition.
 Mission-critical functions are those functions of the system that, if corrupted or disabled, would likely lead to mission failure or degradation.
 Mission-critical components are primarily the elements of the system (hardware, software, and firmware) that implement mission-critical functions.
 They can include components that perform defensive functions which protect critical components and components that have unmediated access to critical components.

 TSN Analysis Methodology Overview